Eridanus-ui/bible-verse-package/README.md

-# BibleVerse Package
+# Bible-Snippets

-**BibleVerse** is an npm package that allows you to fetch specific Bible verses, random verses, Psalms, and Bible promises.
+**Bible-Snippets** is an npm package that allows you to fetch specific Bible verses, random verses, Psalms, and Bible promises.
 This package is perfect for developers looking to integrate Bible verses into their applications, websites, or spiritual projects.

 ## Features